 How Physical Therapy Prevents Muscle Strength Loss With Age

 We, as Physical Therapists, start every evaluation with pain.
 Identifying painful structures, and more importantly, movements that increase pain can help form a hypothesis for which muscles and joints are “weak links” in your movement.
-Manual muscle testing can isolate certain muscles to test individual strength, which can give more clues into what is causing pain and creating so much difficulty with completing daily tasks or sporting events.
+Manual muscle testing can isolate certain muscles to test individual strength.
+This can then give more clues into what is causing pain and creating so much difficulty with completing daily tasks or sporting events.

-After identifying painful and weak muscles and movements, an individualized plan for how to maintain your strength is designed including progressive strength training that not only maintains but also improves overall strength.
+After identifying painful and weak muscles and movements, a physical therapist designs an individualized plan for how to maintain your strength.
+This includes progressive strength training that not only maintains but also improves overall strength.
 Through improved strength and movement you can go back to competing in the sport you love or against gravity in everyday tasks and dominate your competition!

 To find and schedule an appointment with a physical therapist that can create a treatment plan and help prevent strength loss with age, use the BetterPT website or app.
 Our platform connects patients with a clinic near them that can provide quality care and prescribe the treatment that’s needed.
 With practices like TriPT as part of our network, you can rest assured you’re getting the best possible care as you learn how to maintain your strength regardless of your age and get back to the activities you love.